 Below is Cooper’s course of action if an Honor Code violation should occur.
 The administration has the right to decide which of the following actions will be taken.

 - A meeting will be held with an administrator, teacher, counselor and student.
 At this meeting, the incident will be presented by the teacher who reported the violation.
 The student will have an opportunity to respond and explain.
 The parent will be notified of the violation by the teacher when the referral is made to the administrator and the administrator will follow up with the parent after the honor code violation meeting.
 The record of this meeting will be sealed and destroyed at the end of 8th grade if no further infractions occur.
 The student will be issued an administrative consequence.

 - A parent conference will be conducted with the counselor, administrator, and teacher.
-The student will be issued an administrative detention, and a letter will be placed in the student’s file that will be forwarded to the high school.
+The student will be issued an administrative consequence, and a letter will be placed in the student’s file that will be forwarded to the high school.

 - The administrator will enforce appropriate disciplinary actions in accordance with the Fairfax County Public School’s Student Rights and Responsibilities handbook guidelines.

 This is a PDF copy of the student handbook that is found in the front of the student planners.
 Additional information about the dress code, QST, and the tardy policy can be found here.